pyeve/eve/docs/index.rst

 .. meta::
-   :description: Eve is an open source Python REST API framework designed for humans.
+   :description: Eve is an open source Python REST API framework designed for human beings.

 REST API Framework for Humans
 =============================
 Eve is an :doc:`open source <license>` Python REST API framework designed for human beings.

-It is powered by Flask, MongoDB, SQLAlchemy, Redis and good intentions.
+Eve is powered by Flask_ and supports both MongoDB_ and SQL_ backends.
+It allows to effortlessly build and deploy highly customizable, fully featured RESTful Web Services.

 The codebase is thoroughly tested under Python 2.6, 2.7, 3.3, 3.4 and PyPy.

 Eve is Simple
 -------------